User journeys

 Present research findings, service design process, user journeys, opportunities for improvement, current & future Building Blocks/DPGs, service architecture, user personas, and service digitization roadmap in a 'Service Design Proposal'.
 An example of EPR Service Design proposal can be found below:

-/ Design lead – Creates a research plan (What are the research objectives, what methods to use, and participants) and guides the creation of user journeys.
+/ – Creates a research plan (What are the research objectives, what methods to use, and participants) and guides the creation of user journeys.

 – Prepare & conduct user interviews, focus groups, facilitate user journey workshops